Simo259k/DS-Fake-News-Project/README.md

 Then, ensure that your directory is empty to avoid any filename conflicts.

 PART 1
-- First you'll have to download the sample of the FakeNewsCorpus [FakeNewsCorpus][(https://raw.githubusercontent.com/several27/FakeNewsCorpus/master/news_sample.csvLinks to an external site.)]
+- First, download the sample version of the FakeNewsCorpus and save it as `news_sample.csv`.
+Then, download the complete dataset and save it as `995,000_rows.csv`.
-- Do not have a file with the name "cleaned_file.csv" saved beforehand in your directory
+- After that, download the Jupyter Notebook `PART1.ipynb` from the `DS-Fake-News-Project/Part 1/` folder on GitHub and run it sequentially as arranged.